 One of the most encouraging things to see in spending time with Reno is the number of younger men who look to him for spiritual encouragement and advice.
 One of those men is named Marco.
 Marco is studying at a reformed Baptist seminary in the US and leads a small bible study in his parent’s home.
 I had the chance to speak briefly to this small gathering and to spend time on several occasions with Marco.
 It seems like the Lord has blessed Marco with a keen understanding of the scriptures, desire and ability to teach, and love for the people in his large, lost city.
 Please pray for Marco and his small gathering as they begin to meet more regularly on Sunday evenings.
 Pray for wisdom and direction as he considers his own calling and the possibility of planting a church.
 Pray the Lord would raise up more laborers like Marco.

 Hunter came to Virginia to begin serving with HeartCry in 2019 with a desire to see local churches established and flourishing all around the world.
-He oversees works across Southern and Eastern Europe.
+He oversees works across Southern and Eastern Europe and Eurasia.
 He and his wife welcomed their first child in 2020.More By Hunter Gately